WordPress vs custom website

 WordPress site

-Template-based or custom theme, CMS editing, plugin setup.
+Theme or custom theme, CMS editing and plugin setup.

 Custom brochure site